- Gallery Text

 Dr. Heinrich Drerup, Die Datierung der Mumienportrats, Schoningh (Paderborn, 1933), 44, and 62, pl 17a

 "Pagan and Christian Egypt: Egyptian Art from the First to the Tenth Century A.D."
 (1941), Brooklyn Museum, p.
 16, no. 5, ill.

 Walters Art Gallery, Early Christian and Byzantine Art, exh. cat., The Trustees of the Walters Art Gallery (Baltimore, MD, 1947), no. 674, pl.
 87.

 George M. A. Hanfmann, Roman Art: A Modern Survey of the Art of Imperial Rome, New York Graphi Society (Greenwich CT, New York and London, 1964), pg 312, pl.
 49

-Klaus Parlasca, Mumienportrats und verwandte Denkmaler, Steiner (Wiesbaden, Germany, 1966), pg 270
+Klaus Parlasca, Mumienportrats und verwandte Denkmaler, Franz Steiner Verlag (Wiesbaden, Germany, 1966), pg 270

 David Thompson, Mummy Portraits in the J. Paul Getty Museum, J. Paul Getty Museum (Malibu, CA, 1982), p.
 21

 Rosario Pintaudi, El-Fayyum, F.M.
 Ricci (Milan, Italy, 1985), p.
 147.